 Night at Colfax, WA

-Close to noon we will start to drive toward Central Cascades Mountains to spent 3-4 hours to hike and take the pictures of one or two of the countless waterfalls in that region.
+Close to noon, we will start to drive toward Central Cascades Mountains to spend 3-4 hours hiking and take pictures of one or two of the countless waterfalls in that region.

 By 4-5 PM we will head back toward Seattle, where our workshop will be officially over.
 Keep in mind that we will be in Seattle around 7-8 PM.